mrtngv/NodeJS-Tutorial/17_JSON Data - Express and Body Parser Module/README.md

 ## JSON Data - Express and Body Parser Module

 **jQuery -**
 *jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
-With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.*
+With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript*

 1. Install jQuery - `npm install jquery`.
 2. Add jquery to index.html and prevent the default behavior of the form.